Dancing Musk hands drivers first Teslas from new German gigafactory | Business

 Musk had hoped to begin output from the factory eight months ago, but licensing delays and local concerns around the plant's environmental impact held up the process.
 Tesla was forced to service European orders from Shanghai while it awaited its German licence, adding to rising logistics costs at a time when it was struggling with industry-wide chip shortages and other supply chain disruptions.

 It got the final go-ahead from local authorities on March 4 to begin production in Germany, provided it met conditions ranging from its water use to air pollution controls.
-The plant opening came on the same day as the top U.S. securities regulator urged a federal judge not to let Musk back out of an agreement requiring that his Twitter use be monitored, which the Tesla chief executive considers part of a campaign of harassment.
+The plant opening came on the same day as the top U.S. securities regulator urged a federal judge not to let Musk back out of an agreement requiring that his Twitter use be monitored.

-Tesla shares ended up 7.9% to their highest level in more than two months on Tuesday.
+Tesla shares ended up 7.9% at their highest level in more than two months on Tuesday.
 RACE WITH VW

 At full capacity, the plant will produce 500,000 cars a year, more than the 450,000 battery-electric vehicles that German rival Volkswagen sold globally in 2021.
-It will also generate 50 gigawatt hours (GWh) of battery power, surpassing all other plants in Germany.
-Tesla is expected to initially import batteries from China for its German-made Model Ys before it starts local battery production, analysts say.
+It will also eventually generate 50 gigawatt hours (GWh) of battery power, surpassing all other plants in Germany.
+Tesla is expected to initially import batteries from China for its German-made Model Ys before it starts local battery production.

+Musk said on Tuesday that battery production will be a "challenge" next year and will be "the limiting factor" in the coming years, as Tesla aims to aggressively boost vehicle production.
 For now, Volkswagen still has the inside track in the race to electrify Europe's fleet, with a 25% market share to Tesla's 13%.
 Musk has said ramping up production would take longer than the two years it took to build the plant.
-JPMorgan predicted Gruenheide would produce around 54,000 cars in 2022, increasing to 280,000 in 2023 and 500,000 by 2025.

-Volkswagen, which has received 95,000 EV orders in Europe this year, is planning a new 2 billion euro EV factory alongside its existing facility in Wolfsburg and six battery plants across Europe.
-But its timeline lags Tesla's, with the EV factory due to open in 2026 and the first battery plant in 2023.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)